Happy Hell Night

-Happy Hell Night (also known as Frat Night) is a 1992 a Canadian slasher film directed by Brian Owens and starring Darren McGavin and Nick Gregory.
+Happy Hell Night (also known as Frat Night) is a 1991 Canadian-Yugoslav slasher film directed by Brian Owens and starring Darren McGavin and Nick Gregory.
 The film also features brief appearances by Sam Rockwell and Jorja Fox in their early careers.

 Plot

 On Halloween night 1965, a fallen Catholic priest named Zachary Malius murders seven fraternity pledges from Winfield College who apparently broke into his family's crypt and enacted an occult initiation ritual.
 After being confronted by his peer, Father Cane, who believed Malius was possessed, Malius was incarcerated in an insane asylum for his crimes; Henry Collins, a pledge that year, was the only survivor.

 In 1991, during pledge week, the university students are preparing for hell night.
 Fraternity member Eric Collins, the son of Henry, is suggested by his fraternity brother Ned to have the new pledges break into the local insane asylum and photograph Malius as their initiation ritual.
 Eric later mentions the prospect to his father over the phone, which causes Henry to cut their call short.
 Later that afternoon, Eric finds his girlfriend Liz having sex with his younger brother, Sonny, in a hotel room.
 To punish him, Eric appoints Sonny and fellow pledge Ralph to photograph Malius as their initiation.
 Sonny and Ralph break into the asylum and find Malius's cell sequestered in the basement, but when Ralph attempts to take a photo, Malius attacks and kills him.
 Sonny flees on his motorcycle while Malius murders a nurse orderly before escaping.

-Meanwhile, Liz attempts arrives at the party with her friend, Susan, and attempts to apologize to Eric at the party, but is rebuffed.
+Meanwhile, Liz arrives at the party with her friend, Susan, and attempts to apologize to Eric at the party, but is rebuffed.
 She finds Ned Bara, a nerdy fraternity member, downstairs, and he inadvertently reveals Sonny's initiation ritual to her.
 Concerned when Sonny fails to return by midnight, Liz stops by the local church and seeks advice from the priest, Father Cane.
 When she explains Sonny's initiation assignment, Cane panics and urges her to go into hiding.
 Back at the fraternity house, the party begins to phase out, and Eric initiates sex with a Kappa Sigma sorority sister, but she stops him when he cannot find a condom.
 She attempts to leave the fraternity house, but is subsequently murdered in her car by Malius, who drives an ice axe through her head.
 Malius subsequently kills several partygoers in the house.
 Meanwhile, Henry, arrives in town and visits the church, where he finds Cane's body hanging posed as the Cross of Saint Peter above the altar.